STRIDES-Codes/Mapping-Clinical-SDOH-Screening-Tools-to-ICD-10-SDOH-Z-Codes-to-create-EHR-workflows/README.md

 The solution

 Our Codeathon Challenge:
-Our Codeathon Challenge is to create a universal screening toolkit that any large or small health care institutions and academic research can adapt and utilize to collect a patient’s SDOH information.
-This toolkit can serve as a self-report form.
-It can also be filled out by any of the patient’s health care team, including the physician.
-The SDOH data can be exported and automatically mapped to generate specific ICD-10 Z Codes, which then become incorporated into the patients’ electronic health records (EHR).
+Our Codeathon Challenge is to identify a widely used and adaptable social determinants of health screening form applicable in a variety of clincial settings to collect patient’s SDOH information.
+This can serve as a self-report form.
+It can also be filled out by the patient or any of the patient’s health care team, including the physician.
+The SDOH data can then be exported and automatically mapped to identify specific ICD-10 Z Codes, which then become incorporated into the patients’ electronic health records (EHR).
 The goal of this brief codeathon project is to develop a prototype electronic health record workflow.
 This conceptual model demonstrates the utility of auto-generated ICD-10 SDOH Z Codes derived directly from patients' self-report forms.

 II.
 Workflow diagram of screening tool integration to the EHR.